techCarpenter/garage-wiki/ebooks/wishcraft.md

 #### Afternoon

-- At 12 I take lunch with my darling wife Hannah.
+- At 12 I take lunch with my darling wife Hannah and kids.
 If the kids aren't in school, I eat lunch and play with them for a while, enjoying the time together as a family.
 - When nap time approaches, I help Hannah get the younger ones down for nap.
 I then make my way to the workshop to work on my latest wood or metal project.
--
+- I'm free to leave my workshop when I please to see a friend or pick the kids up from school or spend a relaxing afternoon with Hannah.
+- By 4, I'm wrapping up in the workshop and heading in to the house.
+I help Hannah with dinner prep and we talk about our days.
+The kids are playing outside or in their bedrooms.

 #### Evening

+- We eat dinner shortly after 5pm at the table I built for the family.
+We all come together, thank the Lord for the day, and ask for his blessing.
+- Dinner is more family time, sharing each others struggles and victories.
+We close dinner by reading from God's word and discussing it.
+- After eating, we play outside or work on homework with the kids.
+- After the kids go to bed, Hannah and I exercise and shower in our dual-head master bathroom shower!
+- Then we relax and continue sharing experiences from the day.
+Watch a show or two before turning in to bed.
+We read for 30 minutes to an hour, pray together, and turn off the light.